lazyshawn/hitszthesis/README.md

 ## Tex
-Files under `style` is the class file, **do not** delete or edit them.
+Files under `style` are the class files, **do not** delete or edit them.
-You need to load this class file in your main.tex, using `\documentclass{style/thesis_master}`.
+You need to load the documentclass in your main.tex, using `\documentclass{style/thesis_master}`.

 Modify `preamble.tex`, and write your information at first.
 Under the root directory, `mian.tex` is the main function for the template, where we organize the whole project.
-You can put your `tex` file under folder `main`, adding them in `main.tex`.
+You can put your `tex` file under folder `main`, including them in `main.tex`.
 Folder `pics` and `appendix` is used to store your pics and appendices respectively.